Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Model, Fix-point solutions and Thermodynamics

-or by the first derivative of the free energy with respect to the temperature:
+or from the first derivative of the free energy with respect to the temperature:

-A negative entropy is possible to be obtained from 1-cycle solution at the some temperature $T_{\text{K}}$ below the melting transition temperature $T_{\text{M}}$ , since it represents the disordered supercooled liquid.
-However negative entropy is known as unphysical in nature, thus the metastable state must undergo a transition and change to the glass state at $T_{\text{K} }$, which in this way is defined as the ideal glass transition temperature.
+Depends on the setup of energy parameters, the entropy obtained from 1-cycle solution is possible to be zero at some temperature $T_{\text{K}}$ below the melting transition temperature $T_{\text{M}}$, since it represents the metastable supercooled liquid.
+The entropy will become negative below $T_{\text{K}}$ with continuous cooling.
+However negative entropy is known as unphysical in nature, thus the metastable state must undergo a transition and change to the glass state before $T_{\text{K}}$, which in this way is defined as the ideal glass transition temperature.